Bouhm/stardew-valley-mods/NPCMapLocations/docs/README.md

 The mod creates a `config/global.json` file in its mod folder the first time you run it, and a separate file for each save.
 You can open those files in a text editor to configure the mod.

-These are the available settings (most configurable through the in-game menu _except_ the key bindings):
+These are the available settings (most configurable through the in-game menu _except_ the key bindings and update rate):

 setting            | what it affects
 ------------------ | ---------------